GabrielSawyer2110/Resources-Education/README.md

-# Welcome to GitHub Pages.
-This automatic page generator is the easiest way to create beautiful pages for all of your projects.
-Author your page content here [using GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/), select a template crafted by a designer, and publish.
-After your page is generated, you can check out the new `gh-pages` branch locally.
-If you’re using GitHub for Mac or GitHub for Windows, simply sync your repository and you’ll see the new branch.

-### Designer Templates
-We’ve crafted some handsome templates for you to use.
-Go ahead and click 'Continue to layouts' to browse through them.
-You can easily go back to edit your page before publishing.
-After publishing your page, you can revisit the page generator and switch to another theme.
-Your Page content will be preserved.

-### Creating pages manually
-If you prefer to not use the automatic generator, push a branch named `gh-pages` to your repository to create a page manually.
-In addition to supporting regular HTML content, GitHub Pages support Jekyll, a simple, blog aware static site generator.
-Jekyll makes it easy to create site-wide headers and footers without having to copy them across every page.
-It also offers intelligent blog support and other advanced templating features.

-### Authors and Contributors
-You can @mention a GitHub username to generate a link to their profile.
-The resulting `<a>` element will link to the contributor’s GitHub Profile.
-For example: In 2007, Chris Wanstrath (@defunkt), PJ Hyett (@pjhyett), and Tom Preston-Werner (@mojombo) founded GitHub.

-### Support or Contact
-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/pages) or [contact support](https://github.com/contact) and we’ll help you sort it out.

-## Potential-Taglines
+# Resources-Development-Investments-Planning-Tracking-Brainstorming for iEducated Foundation.

+Started this GitHub for a wide variety of reasons, but mainly to track and record work I've done over the past year on establishing my in progress non-profit for better student support, equity, and success.
+Other reasons would include getting used to, and developing skills, Github.

+###Tracking, Planning, and Brainstorming

+This will be for documenting my work; all-encompassing planning for my foundation and the direction of marketing, structure, organizational governing documents, as well as both short- and long-term vision/mission.
+Planning will be a significant part of this, as I'm ever-evolving with the direction and objectives when it comes to short-term goals and business strategies.
+Brainstorming, probably just on my own, will definitely be apart of this and would fall under planning and tracking, or at least could.

+###Self-Directed

+I'm a self-directed learner, and unfortunately, my experiences over the past year have caused me to lose a lot of trust in people, both generally and personally.
+So, I started on the venture back in December (Originally using Muse), to learn front-end web development.
+However, I overlooked and underestimated the extreme depth and importance of programming so I will be tracking that skills development as well--which will lead to dynamic planning with my website and database/resource structures.
+I will also create a blog, a resource center for students, email newsletter with subscribers database and so on.

+###Potential-Taglines

-> Created by a Student, for the Students.
-> Creating Social Investment Opportunities for Student Equity and Support
-> Providing Research that re-defines Sociological Standards.
-> Ending the Growing Epidemic of Student Homelessness `                   >Over 310,000 Student Youth reported in California-- 21% of the Nation's total.
->Creating innovative structures and collaborative environments.
+Created by a Student, for the Students.
+Creating Social Investment Opportunities for Student Equity and Support Providing Research that re-defines Sociological Standards.
+Ending the Growing Epidemic of Student Homelessness ` *Over 310,000 Student Youth reported in California-- 21% of the Nation's total.
+Creating innovative structures and collaborative environments.